google/WebFundamentals/src/content/en/updates/2018/02/devtools.md

 Note: Canary is the bleeding-edge version of Chrome.
 It's released as soon as its built, without testing.
 This means that Canary breaks from time-to-time, about once-a-month, and it's usually fixed within a day.
-You can go back to using Chrome Stable when Canary breaks.
+You can go back to using Chrome Stable while Canary is broken.

 [canary]: https://www.google.com/chrome/browser/canary.html